Medical Billing Software for Small Practices: Best for 2026

 • Denial analysis reports

-Cons: Certain key features require more expensive plans that may not be accessible to smaller medical practices
+• Certain billing features require more expensive plans that may not be accessible to smaller medical practices

 Screenshot of Tebra’s website homepage

-Formerly known as Kareo, Tebra provides an EHR platform that includes billing features.
-It’s widely regarded as a user-friendly and intuitive platform built for small, independent practices.
-Its cloud-based system can cover both clinical and financial workflows for medical practices.
+Formerly known as Kareo, Tebra provides a cloud-based EHR platform with billing capabilities.
+It’s widely regarded as a user-friendly, intuitive platform built for small, independent practices.
+On top of clinical and financial tools, it includes patient acquisition features such as AI-powered reputation management, online profile management, and automated appointment reminders.

 Tebra’s top medical billing features include: